khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-discovery.md

 - Always explain why the initial prompt is shown (for example, _you don’t have a pipeline to check the quality of your code, we can show you how to set it up quickly._)
 - What is the value that the user will get from it (for example, _it will make your code more secure and robust._)
-- Avoid generic CTA copy like “Let’s go” or “Show me how”.
+- Avoid generic CTA copy like _“Let’s go”_ or _“Show me how”_.
 Use something that will tell the user what value they’ll get out of it so that even if they only scan through the copy of the prompt, they’ll still have a good idea of what it is they’re doing and what the result will be.
-Good example: “Secure your code”.
+Good example: _“Secure your code”_.

 ### Follow-up prompts